 The transitional period during which commercial and national television broadcasters are required to transmit simultaneously in analog and digital is known as the simulcast period.
 Once the simulcast period ends in a licence area, the broadcasters must cease transmitting services in analog mode in that area.
 Only digital television transmissions are permitted after that time.

-For remote licence areas, paragraph 139(3)(b) of the Scheme enables the ACMA to determine an end date for the simulcast period. .
+For remote licence areas, paragraph 139(3)(b) of the Scheme enables the ACMA to determine an end date for the simulcast period.
 The power to determine and end date for the simulcast period in metropolitan and regional licence areas, that is, in non-remote licence areas, may only be exercised by the Minister.

 Each licence area covered by the determination is a remote licence area in accordance with the Determination of Remote Licence areas made under subclause 5(1) of Schedule 4 to the Act by the Australian Broadcasting Authority on 14 December 2000.